temporalio/documentation/docs/reference/events.md

 ---
-id: history-events
+id: events
-title: Workflow Execution History Event reference
+title: Event reference
+description: The following is a complete list of all possible Events that could appear in a Workflow Execution History.
+sidebar_label: Events
+tags:
-sidebar_label: Event reference
+  - reference
 ---

 The following is a complete list of all possible Events that could appear in a Workflow Execution History.